Archaeological evidence on the Korean Peninsula

 invasion of Korea in 1592 and then by the Manchu invasion of 1627.

-Joseon was renamed in 1897 to the Korean Empire, and Emperor Gojong took control.
+Joseon was renamed the Korean Empire in 1897 and Emperor Gojong took control.

-Korea during the 20th century saw a significant turn of events.
-In a land-grab, Japan
+During the 20th century, Korea experienced a significant turn of events.
+In a land grab, Japan

-annexed the entire peninsula in 1905, but at the end of World War II (in 1945) Korea was split into North and South, with the 38th parallel the general demarcation line.
+annexed the entire peninsula in 1905, but at the end of World War II, (in 1945) Korea was split into North and South, with the 38th as parallel the general demarcation line.

 After the division of the Korean Peninsula